luciebinder/ws-openness-2025/_sources/general-information/framework.md

 In the course template, there is a special file called `book.yml` (inside the folder `.github/workflows`).
 This file tells GitHub how to build and update your website automatically.
 Later, you will only need to change a few settings in GitHub to make your site visible to others.

+Next, I will present to you some key reasons why we use Jupyter Book within our framework.